onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 The ultimate product is the ultimate system which is responsible for every other product The purest manifestation of “give people what they want” Naval quote go big because we all go home

+The Egyptians built pyramids out of stone that have lasted for (decades of) millennia but have perished as a civilization - we need to build an informational superstructure - a meritocratic pyramid - a nervous system for humanity that would guarantee the survival of our civilization

+This is a fight for conscious life itself
+The fight of our lives